-Earn a highest-ever 140,000 bonus points with the IHG Premier credit card
+Earn up to 125,000 bonus points and a reward night with these IHG credit cards - CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

-With travel likely to get back on its feet in 2021 and people starting to think about taking a vacation — even if it’s not until later in the year — the current sign-up offers on the two IHG hotel credit cards might be just what you’re looking for if you want to earn a ton of points to use toward that trip you’re daydreaming about.
+With travel starting to get back on its feet and people thinking about their next vacation — even if it’s not until later this year or into next year — the sign-up offers on the two IHG hotel credit cards might be just what you’re looking for if you want to earn a ton of points to use toward that trip you’re daydreaming about.

+The IHG Rewards Club Premier Credit Card just launched a unique offer which, for some people, might be the best opportunity we’ve seen to date.
+Right now, new card holders can earn 125,000 bonus points and a reward night certificate after spending $3,000 on the card in the first three months.

+In the past, we’ve only seen straight points offers on this card, so being able to earn both points and a reward night certificate could potentially be a better value for those interested in the card — especially if you’re looking to travel within the next year.
+And even though the IHG Premier comes with an $89 annual fee, you’ll find that its surplus of benefits can make up for the fee and then some.

-The IHG Rewards Club Premier Credit Card is currently offering a whopping 140,000 bonus points after spending $3,000 on the card within the first three months of account opening, while the no-annual-fee IHG Rewards Club Traveler Credit Card is offering 60,000 bonus points after spending just $2,000 on the card within the same time frame.
+There’s also a no-annual-fee version of the card, the IHG Rewards Club Traveler Credit Card, which is offering 60,000 bonus points after spending just $2,000 on the card within the same time frame.
+While there’s no reward night certificate on this card and we’ve seen better offers in the past, if you’re itching to travel now, the card’s points and benefits might be a reason to jump on it sooner rather than later.

-Although the IHG Premier card comes with an $89 annual fee, it has perks that easily make it pay for itself, which makes it our recommended card between the two options — as long as you can meet the higher $3,000 minimum spending requirement.
-Not only will you earn more points from the welcome offer, you’ll also get many more benefits, making the card much more desirable.

 If you’re unfamiliar with the hotel properties that fall within the IHG umbrella, they include brands such as Holiday Inn, Hotel Indigo, Kimpton, Crowne Plaza and high-end InterContinental Hotels.
-And with the IHG Premier card, you’ll earn up to a whopping 25 points in total for every dollar you spend at these and other IHG hotels, along with 2 points per dollar on purchases at gas stations, grocery stores and restaurants and 1 point per dollar on all other purchases.

-On the other hand, the no-annual-fee IHG Traveler card earns up to 15 points in total for every dollar spent at IHG properties, and the same number of points as the IHG Premier in all the other categories.

-While the number of points you’ll earn for your IHG stays with either of these two cards is better than any other credit card out there, you can probably get more rewards in the other bonus categories and on everyday purchases with a different card.
-But the real value of these cards comes down to their benefits, so let’s take a look at how either card can work for IHG loyalists.
+That means you can use the reward night certificate from the IHG Premier card at any of these brands, but only at certain hotels, so it’s important to understand the details.

 Benefits of the IHG credit cards